HARSHALSSSSS/ForensicVision---Forensic-Face-Sketch-Drawing-and-Recognition/README.md

 ## HOW TO RUN THE PROJECT (GUIDE)
 A detailed guide to run the Project can be found [here](https://drive.google.com/file/d/1-Fiz4oJHdVK8Dhf72ujlNjR4-BP2iJ10/view?usp=sharing)
 ##  Tech Stack
-Programming Language: Java
+1)Programming Language: Java
-Cloud Services:
+2)Cloud Services:
-AWS Rekognition: Facial recognition service.
+3)AWS Rekognition: Facial recognition service.
-AWS S3: Cloud storage for generated sketches.
+4)AWS S3: Cloud storage for generated sketches.
-Database: SQLite for lightweight, local data storage.
+5)Database: SQLite for lightweight, local data storage.
-Framework: Java JDK for robust application development.
+6)Framework: Java JDK for robust application development.

  ##  project screenshots
  ## 1) UI and main page of Drawing the Sketch , Contain all the Different Size Face Shape , Hairs , nose , ears, beard etc... required for the face to fully build, Which makes it Easy for Forensic and Criminal Investigation Department